 The potting mix I use is medium sized pinus radiata bark with gravel base for weight.
 I source my bark through Napier Orchid Supplies, but various types of orchid pottingmixes are available from garden centres.

-Thrive produce an Orchid Potting Mix made with bark chips and peat nodules as well as a controlled food additive which lasts up to four months, but due to the warning regarding the micro-organisms in it I do not want to use it.
+Thrive produces an Orchid Potting Mix made with bark chips and peat nodules as well as a controlled food additive which lasts up to four months, but due to the warning regarding the micro-organisms in it I do not want to use it.
 After all, we have enough health issues without unwillingly breathing this stuff in, mask or not!

 It is imperative that a free draining compost mix is used and there are many different combinations of potting medium available.
 It is good practice to soak the bark for 24 hours or so prior to repotting so the Sarc is remaining damp.